This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 Android

-Firebase Cloud Messaging credentials are required for all Android apps to receive push notifications in your app (except when testing in Expo Go).
+Firebase Cloud Messaging credentials are required for all Android apps to receive push notifications.
 For more information, see how to get FCM credentials for your app.

 iOS